Annual PCN Conference 2020

 Hayes Conference Centre, Swanwick

-The conference bookings are now live!
-Our theme this year is “Standing Firm, Growing Well”.
+Our theme this year was “Standing Firm, Growing Well”.

 Standing firm on contested ground is hard work.
 The ethos of grace and truth, of providing non-directive support to the client in pregnancy crisis or post abortion loss, and of facilitating young people to make informed choices about relationships, is all hotly contested ground.
 It can draw antagonism or hostility from many quarters.
 This conference will equip you and your teams to recognise resistance and handle opposition.